gwu-cs-advos/advos_book/doc/c04_case_studies.md

 	D-Bus is used quite extensively as a message based transport and it supports both call/return, function-call style "invocation" of services (via remote procedure call or RPC), and [publisher/subscriber](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)-based communication.
 	The latter enables a service to define a channel on which it can publish information, and for other services and applications to subscribe to the channel, thus receive all messages published to it.
 	There is no semblance of pipes here, but rather a typed API for inter-service, message-based coordination.
-	For example, the network manager publishes to its channel any wifi events (e.g. your desktop is disconnected from an access point), and applications (i.e. the icon displaying wifi status in the status-bar).
+	For example, the network manager publishes to its channel any wifi events (e.g. your desktop is disconnected from an access point), and applications (i.e. the icon displaying wifi status in the status-bar) consume this information.
 	Additional examples of these publication channels: energy events (battery status) and "file open" events ("the user wants to open a music file").

 	- [D-Bus](https://en.wikipedia.org/wiki/D-Bus) enables addressing of services, addressing of application-specific values (a cell in a spreadsheet), and the *typing* of interactions on the operations on those objects.
 	- It requires [types over bitstreams](https://pythonhosted.org/txdbus/dbus_overview.html), and [API specification](https://dbus.freedesktop.org/doc/dbus-api-design.html), thus ensuring that clients and servers understand the same arguments and return values.
 	- D-Bus is implemented not as a kernel abstraction, and instead as a single process on the system that others chat with via sockets.
-	- [`kdbus`](https://lwn.net/Articles/580194/) attempted to move the dbus communication logic into the kernel, but a [lot of](https://lwn.net/Articles/649111/) [concerns were raised](https://lwn.net/Articles/619068/) and (see the  [documentation](https://lwn.net/Articles/619069/)), and development moved on to [Bus1](https://bus1.org/) which is...a kernel dbus implementation!
+	- [`kdbus`](https://lwn.net/Articles/580194/) attempted to move the dbus communication logic into the kernel, but a [lot of](https://lwn.net/Articles/649111/) [concerns were raised](https://lwn.net/Articles/619068/) (see the  [documentation](https://lwn.net/Articles/619069/)), and development moved on to [Bus1](https://bus1.org/) which is...a kernel dbus implementation!
-		The initial PR showed good performance numbers: going from [$200\mu s \to 8\mu s$](https://lwn.net/Articles/640360/) when switching from process-implemented D-Bus to the kernel-defined D-Bus protocol.
+		The initial PR showed good performance numbers: going from [$200\mu s \to 8\mu s$](https://lwn.net/Articles/640360/) when switching from process-implemented D-Bus to the kernel-defined D-Bus protocol^[Note that synchronous invocation through a call-gate in Composite takes around 0.3$\mu s$.].
 		It is hard to implement a communication service in a process.
 		A well-articulated summary of the [complications](https://dvdhrm.github.io/rethinking-the-dbus-message-bus/) of doing `dbus` in user-level, and some of the historical bugs.
+		That said, as of now (early 2021), D-Bus is still implemented as a user-level process.
 	- Android uses `binder` and OSX uses Mach IPC for similar coordination and IPC.
 - One of `systemd`'s original purposes was to enable services to only be created when they are leveraged and required in the system.
 	D-Bus enables this as it enables clients to express their interest in specific channels.